AI Screenr

 Why Phone Screens Fail at This

 • Inconsistent question coverage.
 Recruiter A asks about the candidate's most recent project in depth.
 Recruiter B asks about salary and moves on.
 Both call it "screened".
-The hiring manager cannot trust that the pre-screens delivered comparable signal.
+The hiring manager cannot trust that the pre-screens delivered comparable information.

 What AI Pre-Screening Does Differently

-DimensionRecruiter phone screenAI pre-screening
+AreaRecruiter phone screenAI pre-screening

 Time per candidate (team)30–45 min recruiter time~5 min of report review

-Time-to-complete3–7 days (scheduling gap)Under 48 hours for most candidates
+Time to complete3–7 days (scheduling gap)Under 48 hours for most candidates

-No-show / abandonment10–15%10–20% abandonment before start, 80–90% completion once started
+No-show or abandonment10–15%10–20% abandon before starting, 80–90% complete once started

 Pre-Screening Output: What the Panel Actually Gets

-AI pre-screening produces a panel pre-read asset:
+AI pre-screening produces a panel pre-read document:

 • 4-point hiring recommendationStrong Yes / Yes / Maybe / No — with overall confidence.